jasujm/bridge/README.md

 Arguments to the options are:

-    bind       The endpoint for control socket.
+    endpoint   The endpoint for control socket.
 The endpoint for event socket has the same interface but one greater port, i.e. if the endpoint for control socket is tcp://*:5555, the endpoint for event socket is tcp://*:5556.